Skip to main content

 Freedom did not come easily for African Americans, and Old City’s National Constitution Center honors the fight with free admission and a full day of programming for guests of all ages.

-Costumed interpreters bring history to life, embodying the stories of abolitionists — like Ona Judge — during a special kids’ town hall, and the museum’s education team offers special exhibit walk-throughs highlighting the Emancipation Proclamation, the 13th Amendment and American freedom movements.
-History shows, Juneteenth crafts and more are also on the docket, so be sure to check out the official website for the full schedule.
+Costumed interpreters bring history to life, embodying the stories of abolitionists — like Frances Ellen Watkins Harper and Bishop Richard Allen — during a special kids’ town hall.
+Plus, the museum’s education team offers special exhibit walk-throughs highlighting the Emancipation Proclamation, the 13th Amendment and American freedom movements.

 Where: National Constitution Center, 525 Arch Street, Philadelphia, PA